DarkGhostHunter/Laralocker/README.md

 composer require darkghosthunter/laralocker
 ```

-## What can this be used for?
+## When you should use Laralocker?

 Anything that has **[race conditions](https://en.wikipedia.org/wiki/Race_condition)**.

 For example, let's say we need to create a sequential serial key for a sold Ticket, like `AAAA-BBBB-CCCC`.
 This is done by a Job pushed to the queue.
 This introduces three problems:

 * If two or more jobs started at the same time, these would check the last sold also at the same time, and **save the next Ticket with the same serial key**.
-* If we use [Pessimistic Locking](https://laravel.com/docs/5.8/queries#pessimistic-locking) in our queue, we can be victims of [deadlocks](https://en.wikipedia.org/wiki/Deadlock).
+* If we use [Pessimistic Locking](https://laravel.com/docs/8.x/queries#pessimistic-locking) in our queue, we can be victims of [deadlocks](https://en.wikipedia.org/wiki/Deadlock) (a locked row cannot be modified _forever_).
 * If we have one Queue Worker, it will only process one Ticket at a time.
-When a flood of users buy 1000 tickets in one minute, a single Queue Worker will take its sweet time to process all.
+When a flood of users buy 1,000 tickets in one minute, a single Queue Worker will take its sweet time to process all.
 The Concert starts in five minutes, hope your CPU is a top of the line AMD EPYC!

-Using this package, all Tickets can be dispatched concurrently without fear of collisions, just by reserving a _slot_ for processing.
+Using this package, all Tickets can be dispatched concurrently without fear of collisions, just by reserving a _slot_ (like and ID) for processing.

 ## How it works